wyxfhb/jettl/doc/obsidian/2 Notes.md

-Advice: The control terminal label signifies how that control terminal is used in the function.
-NOT how it relates to how the calling code calls that function.
+Best Practice: Instead of helper loops, it is encouraged to spawn a child actor that acts as a helper loop.
+Fhis maintains a single loop within an actor.
+This emphasizes to not branch the actor object to different loops.

 ---

-Best Practice: Because it is emphasized to not branch the actor object wire, it is encouraged to create an actor that acts as a helper loop instead of a parallel while loop within the actor.
-Note that of course the messaging mechanism between them should still be actor messages.

----

-Advice: Always assume you cannot control the order messages execute.
+Advice: Always assume you cannot control the order that messages execute.

 ---